Kupoman/blendergltf/README.md

 Versions 1.0 and 2.0 of the glTF format are supported.
 For currently supported extensions, check out the [extension settings](#extensions).

+**NOTE**: Version 1.2.0 of blendergltf is deprecating support for glTF 1.0.
+The next release of blendergltf will likely remove support for glTF 1.0 entirely.
+See [issue #135](https://github.com/Kupoman/blendergltf/issues/135) for more information and discussion.

 ## Installation

 1. Download the [blendergltf ZIP file from GitHub](https://github.com/Kupoman/blendergltf/archive/master.zip).